Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 Jump to a section:

-• The title a financial professional uses tells you very little about what they actually do
+• A financial professional's title tells you very little about their actual qualifications or what they do.

-After Googling more than a few terms, you find that most financial professionals titles describe what they do: investment advisor, financial advisor, financial planner, and wealth manager, just to name a few.
+If you have been Googling terms, you've probably noticed that most financial professional titles seem to describe what they do.
+You might see investment advisor, financial advisor, financial planner, and wealth manager, just to name a few.

-With such a dizzying array of options, how can you find the right professional for you – one that provides unbiased and personalized advice for all facets of your life?
-Here’s what you need to know to find the one thing that really matters.
+With such a dizzying array of options, how can you find the right professional for you?
+Here is what you need to know to find the one thing that really matters.

 For example:

-A financial planner might say that they create financial plans for clients and provide investment services as part of the plan.
+• A financial planner might say that they create financial roadmaps for clients and provide investment services as part of the journey.

 The difference is clear as mud.
 Not to mention that the definition of what financial planning is varies from professional to professional.

-Out of 212 financial professional titles, only one designation sets the right standard
+Out of 212 titles, only one standard matters

-While the CFP® Professional designation is a great place to start, even those with it can still use different financial professional titles, provide vastly different levels of service, and charge different fee structures regardless of what they actually do.
-You need to find a planner that will provide unbiased and personalized financial advice that integrates into every facet of your life – we call this “financial planning as it should be.”
+While the CFP® professional designation is a great place to start, even those with it can still use different financial professional titles, provide vastly different levels of service, and charge different fee structures regardless of what they actually do.
+You need to find a planner that will provide objective and personalized financial advice that integrates into every facet of your life.
+We call this "financial planning as it should be."

-The industry didn’t create a standard of care, but the CFP Board did.
-The industry couldn’t even agree that you deserve a planner that will always do what is best and right for you – also called the fiduciary standard.
-The CFP Board did.
-Don’t settle for anything less than a CFP® Professional, but don’t stop there.
+Don't settle for anything less than a CFP® professional, but don't stop there.
 Regardless of the title they use, ask these questions to get the answers you deserve:

-• What designations (or certifications) do you have?
-Are you a CFP® Professional?
+1. What designations (or certifications) do you have?
+Are you a CFP® professional?

-Investment advisor, financial advisor, or financial planner?
-It’s the wrong question.
-The right question – are you a CFP® Professional? – will help you find someone that is committed to elevating the standard for the industry and for what you, and others, deserve.
+Asking if someone is an investment advisor, financial advisor, or financial planner is the wrong question.
+The right question is simply "Are you a CFP® professional?"
+This will help you find someone that is committed to elevating the standard for the industry and for what you, and others, deserve.

 At Facet, we believe you deserve honest advice and personalized guidance for every way money touches your life.
-This rigorous standard of service is why all Facet planners are CFP® Professionals, focused on helping you achieve the life you want to live.
+We don't just focus on investment returns; we focus on your return on life.
+This rigorous standard of service is why all Facet planners are CFP® professionals, focused on helping you achieve the life you want to live.
+We offer this through a transparent membership model that puts your interests first, designed to keep your financial roadmap clear, actionable, and aligned with your values.

 FAQs